What is ONSPEED?

 The fighter community in the US military was an early adaptor of angle of attack instrumentation and developed energy management tools for pilots.
 This small group of highly trained aviators has extensive

 experience flying with AOA references and aircraft handling techniques designed to maximize aircraft performance (with a respectful nod to glider pilots and the soaring community!).
 The ONSPEED concept was developed by the military beginning in the late 1950's and first applied to approach and landing operations.
 The ONSPEED aural AOA logic was originally fielded in the McDonnell F-4 Phantom in an effort to reduce loss-of-control mishaps during maximum performance maneuvering as well as assisting during pattern operations--It proved to be highly effective.
-All US fighters use angle of attack as the primary reference for approach and landing, including landing aboard ship.
+All US fighters use angle of attack as a primary reference for approach and landing, including landing aboard ship.